frederic-perez/AmE-dictionary/data/dictionary.md

 __come across__ _idiom_ :three::hammer:
 __come again?__
 __come around__
-__come clean__ _idiom_ To admit something to someone, often regarding a wrongdoing that one has tried to hide. _The kids finally came clean about eating the cookies I'd made for the bake sale._
+__come clean__ _idiom_ To admit something to someone, often regarding a wrongdoing that one has tried to hide. _The kids finally came clean about eating the cookies I’d made for the bake sale._
 __come close to blows__ _idiom_ To nearly devolve into a physical fight.
 __come down with__ _phr v_ To start to suffer from an illness, especially one that is not serious.
 __come into play__ _Other factors inevitably come into play._